 Newborn screening is an effective state and territorial public health program that saves and improves the lives of thousands of babies each year in the United States.
-Four million newborns each year are tested for at least 29 conditions on the Recommended Uniform Screening Panel, a list of conditions adopted by the Secretary of Health and Human Services and recommended for states to screen for in their newborn screening programs.
-These conditions require early screening, intervention and treatment to mitigate brain and organ damage, severe illness, and/or life-threatening complications associated with these conditions.
+Four million newborns each year are screened for at least 35 core conditions on the Recommended Uniform Screening Panel, a list of conditions adopted by the Secretary of Health and Human Services and recommended for screening in state newborn screening programs.
+These conditions require early screening, intervention, and treatment to mitigate brain and organ damage, severe illness, and/or life-threatening complications associated with these conditions.

-Funded since 2012, the Newborn Screening Data Repository and Technical Assistance Program has standardized national newborn screening quality measures used by state newborn screening programs and allowed for consistent categorization and tracking of follow-up of identified newborns at the local, regional, and national levels.
+States will collaborate closely with NewSTEPs to develop and implement policies, procedures, and methods to measure their performance in the newborn screening system.
+Funded since 2012, NewSTEPs has standardized national newborn screening quality measures used by state newborn screening programs and allowed for consistent categorization at the local, regional, and national levels of newborns identified though the newborn screening system.

-This new funding will support state efforts in the evaluation and assessment of their state newborn screening systems and identify gaps and/or challenges within the system.
-Data can inform states on the validity of newborn screening results, whether infants with heritable disorders are being diagnosed and treated in a timely manner and ultimately, improving health outcomes for children with heritable disorders.
-Additionally, the information will help the Newborn Screening Data Repository and Technical Assistance Program assess the utility of the quality indicators and update if necessary in order to support state efforts in evaluating their programs.
+This funding will support state efforts in the evaluation and assessment of their state newborn screening systems and identify best practices, gaps and/or challenges.
+It is important for states to evaluate their programs to ensure that children who need services are receiving them in a timely manner due to the time-sensitive nature of the conditions.
+In addition, the information will help NewSTEPs assess the utility of the quality indicators and update them, if necessary, to support state efforts in evaluating their programs.